greedy0110/fibonacci/README.md

 Note that no other actions or tools usually required for the library development are set up, such as [tracking of backwards compatibility]
 (https://kotlinlang.org/docs/jvm-api-guidelines-backward-compatibility.html#tools-designed-to-enforce-backward-compatibility), explicit API mode, licensing, contribution guideline, code of conduct and others.
+You can find a guide for best practices for designing Kotlin libraries [here.](https://kotlinlang.org/docs/api-guidelines-introduction.html)

 ## How to publish?